tmetsch/python-dtrace/README.md

 Note that the aggregate walk functions are kind of limited in functionnailty and in a hacked together state.

+Also note that I am looking into switching to cython to see if the callback functions can be handled in a nicer way.
+Please see the cython-approach branch.

 (c) 2011 Thijs Metsch